Run tasks or subflows in parallel, create loops and conditional branching.

 Add a loop to a flow using Flowable tasks

 It is a common process in orchestration to have a set of values you want to operate on.
 In Kestra, the ForEach flowable task executes a group of tasks for each value in the list.
-There are many ways to implement ForEach to conduct complex looping operations possibly incorporating conditional flowable tasks or subtasks, and you can see more examples in the ForEach documentation.
+There are many ways to implement ForEach for complex looping operations, possibly incorporating conditional flowable tasks or subtasks.
+See more examples in the ForEach documentation.

 As an introduction to the feature, the below example demonstrates using ForEach to make an API call to OpenLibrary to get a list of associated titles for each Author in the list.
 The values are defined as a JSON string or an array, i.e., a list of string values ["value1", "value2"]